 Kandy*, one of Sri Lanka's cultural hubs, lies within easy driving distance of Horton Plains National Park and the menacingly named Knuckles Conservation Forest.

 Both fall within the UNESCO-designated Central Highlands of Sri Lanka World Heritage Site.
 The region is home to 17 endemic bird species, including the Ceylon woodpigeon.

 Head to Sri Lanka and you can spot more than 450 species of birds, of which 34 are endemic.
 The great thing about birding is you can be as active as you wish - using your binoculars while sitting on a veranda, sipping a cold drink is a great way to do it.
 One commonly seen critter is the pale-billed flowerpecker, Sri Lanka's smallest bird.

 Prefer viewing rare birds?
 Fewer than a dozen black-necked storks reside on the island.
 Maybe you can identify the 'devil bird' whose shrieking call is reputed to be like a human in distress and regarded as an omen?
 Some people suspect the cry is made by an eagle-owl but confirmation of the mysterious bird's identity is still awaited.

 Are you dying to see the wildlife of Sri Lanka up close?
 Check out the latest deals on escorted tours from Explore! to see if you could save big on a trip of a lifetime in 2019/2020.
-Remember, you can also see what the weather in Sri Lanka is like, and when we think is the very best time to go.

 Get FREE travel offers